Battle of Hohenlinden: Plans

 Moreau's main defensive position consisted of four divisions facing east.
 From north to south, these were commanded by General of Division Claude Legrand (7,900), General of Brigade Louis Bastoul (6,300), General of Division Michel Ney (9,600) and General of Division Emmanuel Grouchy (8,600).
 The divisions of Legrand, Bastoul and Ney belonged to Grenier's corps.
 Moreau held 1,700 heavy cavalry under General of Division Jean-Joseph Ange d'Hautpoul in reserve.
 Off to the south near Ebersberg were two more divisions, under Generals of Division Antoine Richepanse (10,700) and Charles Decaen (10,100).
 The divisions of d'Hautpoul, Richepanse, Decaen, and Grouchy formed Moreau's Reserve Corps.
 Moreau planned to have Richepanse march northeast to strike the Austrian left, or southern flank.
 His main line would maneuver in open terrain and counterattack the Austrians as they emerged from the woods.
 Decaen would support Richepanse.

 According to the battle plan drawn up by Weyrother, the Austrians advanced west in four corps.
-From north to south they were Feldmarschall-Leutnant Michael von Kienmayer's Right Column (16,000), Feldmarschall-Leutnant Louis-Willibrord-Antoine Baillet de Latour's Right Center Column (10,800), Feldzeugmeister Johann Kollowrat's Left Center Column (20,000), and Feldmarschall-Leutnant Johann Sigismund Riesch's Left Column (13,300).
+From north to south they were Feldmarschall-Leutnant Michael von Kienmayer's Right Column (16,000), Feldmarschall-Leutnant Ludwig Anton, Count Baillet de Latour's Right Center Column (10,800), Feldzeugmeister Johann Kollowrat's Left Center Column (20,000), and Feldmarschall-Leutnant Johann Sigismund Riesch's Left Column (13,300).
 The three southern columns marched near the main road from Haag to Hohenlinden.
 Meanwhile, Kienmayer followed the Isen River valley from Dorfen west to Lengdorf, then south to Isen, before approaching the Hohenlinden plain from the east.
 Archduke John rode with Kollowrat's force, which used the main east–west highway.
 Latour used trails just to the north of the highway, while Riesch followed tracks just to the south.
 Due to the densely forested terrain, bad roads, and poor staff work, the Austrian columns were not mutually supporting.
 Their commanders mistakenly thought the French were in retreat and were rushing to catch their enemies before they could escape.